catalyst-cooperative/ei-mcoe-map/README.md

 Store these API keys in environment variables named `API_KEY_EIA` and `API_KEY_FRED` so that the software has access to them.
 You can also set the environment variables within the "Setup" section of the Jupyter notebook.

+Note: the MCOE output uses EIA NEMS data to estimate the split between fixed and variable O&M costs.
+This data is stored in the `inputs` directory.
+We've only extracted the 2019 NEMS data, so 2019 is currently being used to estimate the 2020 O&M costs.
+Which year the 2019 data is associated with is determined by `NEMS_YEAR` in `ei_mcoe.py`.

 ## Installation
 To install the software in this repository, clone it to your computer using git.
 If